FirelyTeam/firely-docs/vonk/components/components_classes.rst

       }
    }

-IVonkContext has three major parts, that are explained below:
+IVonkContext has three major parts, that are explained below.
+The ``InformationModel`` tells you the FHIR version for which the request was made.

 .. code-block:: csharp